-Our view is that materiality matters and what is material to E, S and G is best defined at the sub-sector level.
+Our view is that what is material to environmental and social impact is best defined at the sub-sector level.

 Kestrel Analysis and Scores reveal if bond-financed activities are aligned with sector-specific best practices to address greenhouse gas emissions, and the presence or absence of other beneficial sustainability attributes tied to impact and long-term credit performance.